 These planning activities will evaluate existing conditions and analyze, design, and develop options to improve uses, public space, and access.
-These activities may include the following activities:

-architecture and landscape architecture; urban design and planning; marine, structural, civil, mechanical, environmental, and traffic engineering; intelligent traffic systems design; surveying; infrastructure analysis and design; construction management; financial and cost accounting; economic impact analysis; commercial real estate, residential property, and retail analysis; environmental consultation; legal advice and consultation; graphic design; and other related disciplines.
+These activities may include the following activities: architecture and landscape architecture; urban design and planning; marine, structural, civil, mechanical, environmental, and traffic engineering; intelligent traffic systems design; surveying; infrastructure analysis and design; construction management; financial and cost accounting; economic impact analysis; commercial real estate, residential property, and retail analysis; environmental consultation; legal advice and consultation; graphic design; and other related disciplines.

-The total estimated cost for Long-Term Planning is up to \$13,894,848.00.
+The total allocated amount for Long-Term Planning, in PAP 4 as approved by HUD on 8/6/2003, is up to \$13,894,848.00.

-Amendments to Long-Term Planning
+Amendments to Long-Term Planning (approved by HUD 2/28/2006)